marajay/python-prosper-loan/README.md

 Before conducting the analysis, we performed a thorough data quality check to ensure data integrity and consistency.
 This process involved identifying and handling missing values, removing duplicates, and addressing any inconsistencies in the dataset.

 DATA CLEANING:
-1. choose subset of features important
-2. drop duplicated rows based on listing number
+1. drop duplicated rows based on listing number
-3. convert datatypes of TotalTrades and TotalInquiries to int , ListingCreationDate to datetime
+2. convert datatypes of TotalTrades and TotalInquiries to int , ListingCreationDate to datetime
-4. fill in missing values of occupation and DebtToIncomeRatio
+3. fill in missing values of occupation and DebtToIncomeRatio
-5. change listing category numeric to string.
+4. change listing category numeric to string.
-6. change all columns to lower case for easy coding navigations so as to avoid errors 7.remove irrelivant rows and columns that are not beneficial to the analysis so as to have a consistent data, for move defined result
+5. change all columns to lower case for easy coding navigations so as to avoid errors 6.remove irrelivant rows and columns that are not beneficial to the analysis so as to have a consistent data, for move defined result